Ancient Hurrian Sources

 These tablets were discovered in and around the palace, as well as in residential houses.
 They describe, in great detail, mainly business and legal matters of the day.
 One quarter of the documents follow the business transactions of a single Nuzi family.

 Most of these documents date from the Arrapha kingdom (1600-1399 B.C.), however, tablets have been found dating back to the Akkadian Empire.
 The city map found dated way back to the Akkadian period (2350 - 2150 B.C.E.).
 The Hurrian documents at Nuzi shed a surprising light on the Habiru .
 In many texts, these people are seen selling themselves into the service of local individuals.
-One
+One document reads:

 "Sill-Kubi, a Habiru, by his own statement into service to Tehiptilla, son of Puhisenni, made himself enter."

 The Hurrian family of Tehiptilla appear to have been a very wealthy family in Nuzi.
 In another document, a Habiru women named Tuntukatil, along with her children, entered themselves into this family's service.
 Similarly, a Habiru man named Atal-Teshup, along with all his household, sold themselves into service.
-Scholars have claimed these documents more than likely represented contracts of
+Scholars have claimed these documents more than likely represented contracts of such service agreements.

 In one informative tablet, the conditions of such agreements are given in depth.